q-Congruences, with applications to supercongruences and the cyclic sieving phenomenon

 for some $a,b,c \in \mathbb{Z}$ (see Zagier \cite{zagier2009} and Cooper \cite{cooper2012} for related searches).
 They found 5 solutions apart from the Ap{\'e}ry numbers (cf. \cite[Eq.~(4.12)]{almkvist2011}, \cite[Table~2]{osburn2016}, \cite[Table~2]{malik2016}), which are often referred to as Ap{\'e}ry-like sequences.
 One of them is $h_n(1)$, corresponding to $(a,b,c)=(9,3,-27)$.
 These 5 sequences are conjectured to satisfy the supercongruences

 for all $n,k \ge 1$ and primes $p \ge 5$.
 For three out of these 5 sequences, \eqref{eq:conjsuper} was proved by Osburn and Sahu \cite{osburn2013} and Osburn, Sahu and Straub \cite{osburn2016}.
 For another one of these sequences, \eqref{eq:conjsuper} was proved in the case $k=1$ by Amdeberhan and Tauraso \cite{amdeberhan2016}.
-Malik and Straub \cite[Thm.~3.1]{malik2016} have proved that all 5 Ap\'{e}ry-like sequences satisfy Lucas type congruences.
+Malik and Straub \cite[Thm.~3.1]{malik2016} have proved that all 5 Ap\'{e}ry-like sequences satisfy Lucas-type congruences.

-Theorem \ref{thmexpansion} gives us much more than integer congruences.
-It uses the fact that $a_n(q)$ satisfies the $q$-Gauss congruences of order $r$ to construct an explicit formula for the remainder of $a_{np^k}(q)$ upon division by $[p^k]_q^{r}$ ($p \ge r+1$), let's denote it by $r(q)$.
+Theorem~\ref{thmexpansion} below gives us much more than integer congruences.
+It uses the fact that $a_n(q)$ satisfies the $q$-Gauss congruences of order $r$ to construct an explicit formula for the remainder of $a_{np^k}(q)$ upon division by $[p^k]_q^{r}$ ($p \ge r+1$), let us denote it by $r(q)$.
 The supercongruence \eqref{eq:Crithigher} is deduced by substituting $q=1$ in the $q$-supercongruence $a_{np^k}(q) \equiv r(q) \bmod [p^k]_q^{r}$.
-The details are provided in the next section. \begin{remark} Theorem \ref{thmexpansion} determines not only the remainder of $a_{np^k}(q)$ modulo $[p^k]_q^{r}$ for primes $p \ge r+1$, but actually the remainder of of $a_{nm}(q)$ modulo $[m]_q^{r}$ for any $m \ge 1$ which is not divisible by primes less than $r+1$. \end{remark}
+The details are provided in the next section. \begin{remark} Theorem~\ref{thmexpansion} determines not only the remainder of $a_{np^k}(q)$ modulo $[p^k]_q^{r}$ for primes $p \ge r+1$, but actually the remainder of $a_{nm}(q)$ modulo $[m]_q^{r}$ for any $m \ge 1$ which is not divisible by primes less than $r+1$. \end{remark}